OPCFoundation/UA-CloudCommander/README.md

 * CREATE_SAS_PASSWORD - (optional) Create a SAS token from the password, this is for example needed when using IoT Hub as the MQTT broker
 * UA_USERNAME - (optional) username for the OPC UA server to connect to
 * UA_PASSWORD - (optional) password for the OPC UA server to connect to
+* USE_KAFKA - (optional) use Kafka instead of MQTT for communication

 ## Usage